Getting ATOM and Staking It

 There are two steps to successfully get ATOM:

 - Install a wallet application and configure it safely.
-You will use Keplr (opens new window).
+This example procedure will use Keplr (opens new window).

 - Buy some ATOM on an exchange and transfer them to your wallet.